 Chicagoans seem to love their fancy cocktails.
 One of my favourite cocktail spots was Sparrow, a 1920s speakeasy theme in the Gold Coast area.
-Others that were recommended to me were The Whistler in Logan Square, The Aviary in West Loop, and The Violet Hour in Wicker Park.
+Others that were recommended to me were The Whistler in Logan Square and The Violet Hour in Wicker Park.

 I’m a fan of any area covered in street art, and Logan Square did not disappoint.
 This colourful suburb is where you’ll find the Greetings from Chicago mural, plus loads more amazing art scattered around the streets.
 Walk along N Milwaukee Ave around California Station to see the best of it.

 While you’re in Logan Square, check out The Chicago Diner.
 This was hands down our favourite food spot from the entire weekend.
 It serves local craft beers, fantastic vegetarian pub-style food, and plays VHSs from the 90s on the TV above the bar.